tramitit/guides/en/france/preschool_registration.md

 categories:
 - France
 date: '2024-06-07'
-description: Prepare your child for primary school by enrolling them in maternelle, France's preschool system.
-Find out the process, required documents, providers, and more.
+description: Learn how to enroll your child in French preschool.
+Steps, required documents, timelines, and more to ensure a smooth registration process.
 draft: false
-meta_title: 'Enrolling in Preschool in France: A Comprehensive Guide'
+meta_title: Complete Guide to Preschool Enrollment in France - Steps & Tips
-title: 'Enrolling in Preschool in France: A Comprehensive Guide'
+title: Complete Guide to Preschool Enrollment in France - Steps & Tips
 translationKey: france-preschool_registration
 ---

 ## Description
 ### What is it?